Gil-ADDA/Piezoelectric-Energy-Generation-HarvestWalk/README.md

 # Thoughts of which devices to power

 1. lights
-2. micro controllers
+2. microcontrollers
 3. Occupancy Sensors
-4. green communication
+4. green communication (node)
 5. Smart switches

 # potential ways to visualize the results: